Employees and contractors have the option to split their direct deposit between up to ten bank accounts.

 Once you submit your preferences, you’ll see your bank accounts listed under in your Account Settings page:

 You can also expect an email confirming the change.
 You won’t have to take any action here, but we want to give you a heads up nevertheless.

 Will all types of payments be split?

-No, not all payments will be split between two accounts.
+No, not all payments will be split between multiple accounts.
 Find a list of applicable payments below.

-Payments that will be split between the two accounts:
+Payments that will be split between the multiple accounts:

 - Salary (biweekly or semimonthly)

 Payments that will only go to the primary account:

 - Retroactive Severance